64kramsystem/saveriomiroddi.github.io/_posts/2018-06-28-Using-scripts-in-any-language-for-bash-zsh-tab-completion.md

   end
 ```

-In case of error, things get very confusing; the behavior differs between Bash and Zsh, and GetOptLong also prints the error to stderr even if the error is `rescue`d.
+In case of error, things get very confusing; the behavior differs between Bash and Zsh, and additionally, GetOptLong also prints a message to stderr even if the error is `rescue`d.

 For this reason, in case of error we just return an empty list, and expect the user to abort the command: